Forsythias & Jasmines

 Common Forsythia Forsythia x intermedia

 A chance hybrid that originated in cultivation.
 Extremely popular as a garden shrub and widely planted in amenity areas, churchyards and other public spaces.
 May occasionally be found on rough ground or in hedgerows.
 Flowers late March to early May.
 Deciduous shrubs, typically to 2-3m in height when free-growing.
-Stems light brown, warty-looking and with hollow spaces in the centre between the nodes (helps to rule out some other forsythias).
+Stems reddish-brown when young, becoming light brown with age, warty-looking and with pith in the centre between the nodes (helps to rule out some other forsythias).
+The flowers have calyx lobes that are shorter than the corolla tube.

 Common Forsythia Common Forsythia Common Forsythia Common Forsythia